coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Notes:** The deity must obey all the limitations normally associated with the metamagic feat.
 Any metamagic feat selected cannot have a level requirement of 21st or higher.
-Feats that depend on making the spell's level higher, such as Heighten Spell, do not work with this ability.
+Feats that depend on making the spell’s level higher, such as Heighten Spell, do not work with this ability.
 A deity can have this ability multiple times, choosing a metamagic feat and either a spellcasting class or spell-like abilities to which the